Skip to main content

 ABOUT THE GALLERY

 Since its opening in 2005, Onishi Gallery has featured contemporary Japanese artists who work in a range of media, including ceramics, metalwork, lacquer, glass, sculpture and painting.
 These artists are united in their common embrace of tradition in the creative process, and they are distinct in their exquisite and diverse modes of expression.
-Onishi Gallery merges the past with the present through the presentation of historically rich explorations of traditional art forms and ambitions experimentations in new formats in the center of the international contemporary art scene in Chelsea, New York City.
+Onishi Gallery merges the past with the present through the presentation of historically rich explorations of traditional art forms and ambitions experimentations in new formats in the center of the international contemporary art scene in New York City.

 The Japanese Government has designated several artists that Onishi Gallery represents as Preservers of Important Intangible Cultural Properties, more commonly known as “Living National Treasures.”
 The Minister of Culture considers locality, tradition and the perpetuation of historic techniques when awarding this title to artists.
 Once an artist is recognized as a Living National Treasure, their profile publicized on a national and global level, dramatically increasing the value of their work.
 Many of these artists have works that are included in the permanent collections of major museums, such as the Metropolitan Museum of Art, the British Museum, the Smithsonian Institution, and the Worcester Museum of Art.
 The system aims to not only celebrate and preserve the historic artistic traditions of Japan, but challenge living artists to continuously improve and incorporate their own individual style while still mastering their craft.